openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

   }
 ```

-Note: the SIOP MAY also provide end-user claims to the RP via the Userinfo endpoint.
+Note: the SIOP MAY also provide End-User claims to the RP via the Userinfo endpoint.

 ## Cross-Device Self-Issued OpenID Provider Response

-The Self-Issued OP sends the Authorization Response to the endpoint passed in the `redirect_uri` Authorization Request parameter using a HTTP POST request using "application/x-www-form-urlencoded" encoding.
+The Self-Issued OP sends the Authorization Response to the endpoint passed in the `redirect_uri` Authorization Request parameter using an HTTP POST request using "application/x-www-form-urlencoded" encoding.
 The Authorization Response contains the parameters as defined in (#siop-authentication-response).

 The Self-Issued OP MUST NOT follow redirects on this request.